-Brassaï, born Gyula Halász on September 9, 1899, in Brassó, Transylvania (then part of Austria-Hungary, now Brașov, Romania), was a Hungarian-born French photographer renowned for his evocative images of Parisian nightlife in the 1930s.
-After studying painting and sculpture in Budapest and Berlin, he moved to Paris in 1924, immersing himself in the city’s vibrant artistic circles, which included luminaries like Pablo Picasso, Joan Miró, and Salvador Dalí.
-Initially working as a journalist and artist, Brassaï turned to photography to complement his articles, eventually discovering a passion for capturing the city’s nocturnal essence.
+After studying painting and sculpture in Budapest and Berlin, he moved to Paris in 1924, immersing himself in the city’s vibrant artistic circles, which included luminaries like André Kertész, Picasso, Joan Miró, Man Ray and Salvador Dalí.
+Initially working as a journalist and artist, Brassaï turned to photography to complement his articles.
+He eventually discovered a passion for capturing the city’s nocturnal essence, wandering the streets at night, with the likes of Henry Miller, and visiting his artistic friends in the Left Bank in particular.

 Conchita and the sailors 1932